xvrrr/AI-Creator/readme.md

 1. Activate your Conda environment: `conda activate aicreator`.
 2. Run the main script from the project root: `python main.py`.
-3. Follow the on-screen prompts to select the video type and provide any required input.
+3. Follow the on-terminal prompts to select the video type and provide any required input.

 ---